Nancy L. Marshall

 Marshall is co-editor of Working Families: The Transformation of the American Home and author or co-author of over 180 peer-reviewed journal articles and book chapters.

-Dr. Marshall’s reports on early care and education in Massachusetts, including "Preparing the Early Care and Education Workforce: The Capacity of Massachusetts’ Institutions of Higher Education," "The Cost and Quality of Full-Day Year-Round Early Care and Education in Massachusetts: Infant and Toddler Classrooms," and other Cost/Quality reports, are available from the Wellesley Centers for Women.
+Marshall’s reports on early care and education in Massachusetts, including "Preparing the Early Education and Care Workforce: The Capacity of Massachusetts’ Institutions of Higher Education," "The Cost and Quality of Full-Day Year-Round Early Care and Education in Massachusetts: Infant and Toddler Classrooms," and other project reports, are available from the Wellesley Centers for Women.

-Dr. Marshall is involved in a variety of professional activities, including serving as chair of the Wellesley College Institutional Review Board, Council Member of the Section on Children and Youth of the American Sociological Association (2003-2005, 2007-2009), peer reviewer for numerous journals and research conferences, expert witness in the 2004 Hancock v.
+Marshall was involved in a variety of professional activities, including chair of the Wellesley College Institutional Review Board (1996-2020), founding member of the WCW Project Directors group (1994-2020), council member of the Section on Children and Youth of the American Sociological Association (2003-2005, 2007-2009), peer reviewer for numerous journals and research conferences, expert witness in the 2004 Hancock v.
 Driscoll education reform case before the Massachusetts Superior Court, and member of the Governor’s Commission on School Readiness (2001).